 WGEA considers the employer’s response (alongside information regarding the employer’s context, size, compliance history, etc.) in deciding whether to take compliance action in respect of a relevant employer.

-Where relevant employers are repeatedly non-compliant, WGEA is more likely to publicly name them as non-compliant.
+Where a relevant employer is repeatedly non-compliant, WGEA is more likely to publicly name them as non-compliant.
 WGEA is unlikely to accept the following reasons as a reasonable excuse for non-compliance: